 We provide the following services:

-- INFORM: the LGA's new prototype data service: a free online dataservice for councils and fire and rescue authorities which provides a practical response to the sector's call for greater freedom to take responsibility for its own regulation and improvement.
+- LG Inform: the LGA's data service: a free online data service for councils and fire and rescue authorities which provides a practical response to the sector's call for greater freedom to take responsibility for its own regulation and improvement.
 LG Inform allows anyone in the sector to access, compare and analyse data and present their findings via reports built in the system which can be downloaded, shared and embedded externally.

 - In-house studies and surveys: for example, on local authority responses to flooding.